rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

 ### Create a Dashboard

 > Let's extend the Pet Battle Dashboard with a new `panel` to capture some metrics in a visual way for us.
 Configuring dashboards is easy through the Grafana UI.
-Then Dashboards are easily shared as they can be exported as a `JSON` document.
+These dashboards are easily shared as they can be exported as a `JSON` document.

-1. Once you've signed in, add a new panel clicking in **Edit**:
+1. Once you've signed in, add a new panel by clicking **Edit**:

     ![grafana-edit](./images/grafana-add-panel.png)

-2. Once you are able to edit the dashboard, add a new panel clicking in **Add -> Visualisation**:
+2. Once you are able to edit the dashboard, add a new panel by clicking **Add -> Visualisation**:

     ![grafana-add-panel](./images/grafana-add-panel-I.png)

-3. On the new panel, let's configure it to query for some information about our projects.
+3. On the new panel, let's configure a new query.
 We're going to use a very simple query to count the number of pods running in the namespace (feel free to use any other query).
+Follow this steps to create your new panel:
-On the Panel settings, set the title to something sensible and add the query below.
-Hit save!
+    1. Set the title to something meaningful.
+    2. Switch to set query to `code`.
+    3. Copy the following query and paste it in the query editor:
        ```bash
        sum(kube_pod_status_ready{namespace="<TEAM_NAME>-test",condition="true"})
        ```
+    4. Click on `Run Query` to see the results.
+    5. Save the Dashboard by clicking on `Save Dashboard`.
+    6. Click on `Back to Dashboard` to see the new panel.

     ![new-panel](./images/new-panel.png)

-4. Hit save! and review the final dashboard
+4. Hit `Save` and review the final dashboard!!

     ![final-dashboard](./images/final-dashboard.png)